jrte/ribose/README.md

 `\xdd` equivalents.
 While `\x00` can be used as an input character ginr tokens of length >1 containing `\x00` will be truncated.

-To transduce input <file> with transducer compiled into a gearbox,
+To transduce input <file> with any transducer compiled into a gearbox,

 ```
 	runtime=com.characterforming.jrte.Jrte